SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

 Looking forward to connecting and collaborating!  😊

 ## **Open to work with** :
-- Alignment Science (Mechanistic Interpretability, Explainable AI(XAI))
+- Alignment Science (Mechanistic Interpretability)
 - Responsible AI (Bias, Fairness, Policy, Governance)
-- Climate Change for AI
+- Climate Change & Sustainability for AI
 - Deep Generative Modelling
 - LLM Post-training

 ## Recent Blockbusters
+### - Submitted 2 papers to ICML 2025 workshop on "Technical AI Governance" and "Actionable Interpretability"
-### - Selected for Spring 2025 AI Safety, Ethics, and Society course cohort, Centre for AI Safety (CAIS)
+### - Selected for Spring 2025 AI Safety, Ethics, and Society course cohort, Centre for AI Safety (CAIS) (Got Certificate and submitted a Project focused on Harms & Risks of Ai Militarization)
 ### - Selected for Berkeley AI Safety Initiative's AI Policy Fellowship (BASIS), Jan 2025
 ### - Submitted a cool proposal to the AI Safety Entrepreneurship Hackathon - Apart Lab on 20 Jan 2025
 ### - Selected for an Online Certificate program on "Large Language Model and Generative AI"  at LTI, CMU for Year 2025 -- Dropped Out

-## Hackathons/Contests
-- AI Safety Entrepreneurship Hackathon - Apart Lab 2025
-- LLM Agents hackathon 2024 by UC Berkeley
-- Ultimate Jailbreaking Championship 2024 by Gray Swan AI

 ## Internships
 - Research Internship (Remote) at Macquarie University, Sydney, Australia , July - Sep 2024